obasamoah2/obasamoah2/README.md

 6. Debater And a Public Speaker

-7. Excel Microsoft Word
+7. Microsoft Word

-8. Excel, PowerPoint
+8. Microsoft PowerPoint

 9. Musician and Instrumentalist – Violinist,